cirosantilli/latex-submodule/readme.md

 - [Make configuration](#make-configuration) for a description of how to use the configuration files and what each option does.

+## Recursive

+You can use this in two ways: recursive or non recursive.

+No configuration option is needed to indicate which mode you are on, it all depends if you intend to use subdirs or not.

+Recursive operation means that [IN_DIR](#in_dir) will be searched recursivelly for input files such as tex.
+Ex:

+    ~/.repo-root/a.sty
+    ~/.repo-root/src/a.tex
+    ~/.repo-root/src/subdir/a.tex

+will generate output like:

+    ~/.repo-root/_out/a.tex
+    ~/.repo-root/_out/subdir/a.tex

+This is recursive because you want to compile `a.tex` under `subdir`.

+Non recursive means that only files directly under [IN_DIR](#in_dir) will be considered, but not its subdirs.

+Ex:

+    ~/.repo-root/src/a.sty
+    ~/.repo-root/src/a.tex
+    ~/.repo-root/src/subdir-a.tex

+Which is not recursive since all input files are under `src`.

+The tradeoff is simple: if you intend recursive operation, you must then use the makefile provided with this project, and users must configure their editors to use that makefile.

+This may cause many users not to get involved into your project because of the entry barrier.
+Therefore, only use recursive operation if having subdirs will substantially increase the clarity of your project.

+Also, if you intend to use recursive operation, consider looking at the [Editor configuration](#editor-configuration) session.

+The reason why users must configure their editors for recursive operation is that dependencies such as `.sty` or `.bib` will be put on the toplevel (`~/.repo-root`) and the makefile is configured to make those visible to all subdirectories, while what all editors do by default is to take dependencies on the same dir as

+In non recursive operation, you just put all the dependencies in [IN_DIR](#in_dir) together with the tex files.

 # Make targets